Industrial Processing & Machine Control

 Course Summary

-Having a thorough understanding of the industrial processes works hand in hand with machine control.
-Understanding the methods of processes will allow for more accurate knowledge of the correct control devices and techniques to utilise to maximum machine potential.
+A thorough understanding of industrial processes works hand in hand with machine control.
+Understanding the methods of processes will allow for more accurate knowledge of the correct control devices and techniques to use to maximise machine potential.

-Not only is machine control related to productivity, but it has an emphasis on safety as well.
-Many devices are created and installed with the intention of catching and rectifying faults before they have a chance to cause damage to the process or machine itself.
+Machine control is related to productivity and emphasizes safety.
+Many devices are created and installed to catch and rectify faults before they can cause damage to the process or machine itself.

-• To assess the principles of operation and control variables.
+• Assess the principles of operation and control variables.

-• To identify what common machines and processes will be found universally.
+• Identify what common machines and processes will be found universally.

-• To understand the importance of processing and machine control.
+• Understand the importance of processing and machine control.

-• To analyse the consequences of poor processing and machine control.
+• Analyse the consequences of poor processing and machine control.

-• To recognise the different components of a control system and define their role.
+• Recognise the different components of a control system and define their role.

-• To examine possible faults and create thorough safety measures as a preventative.
+• Examine possible faults and create thorough safety measures as a preventative.

-• To understand the role of SCADA and PLC controllers in industrial processes and utility networks.
+• Understand the role of SCADA and PLC controllers in industrial processes and utility networks.

 This course is designed for anyone who wishes to further their knowledge and skills related to industrial processing and machine control.
 It would be most beneficial for: